rafi/.config/README.md

 specific environment variables in [bash/exports](./bash/exports) and aliases in [bash/aliases](./bash/aliases).
-There are some programs you'll need to create custom scripts to load the proper config files: bug-warrior, mpdscribble, mutt, ncmpc, ncmpcpp, rtorrent.
+There are some programs you'll need to create custom scripts to load the proper config files: bug-warrior, mpdscribble, mutt, mysql, ncmpc, ncmpcpp, rtorrent, tmux.
 See examples at [rafi/.local/bin].

 Protecting Secrets
 ---